By Stephen Rodgers, LCSW EMDRIA Approved Consultant

 Which office fits my schedule, Vine Street or Mississippi Avenue?

-Telehealth is also available statewide.
+Telehealth is also available statewide across Colorado.
 Call (720) 295-4233 if you want help deciding.

 Do you take insurance, and how much does this cost?

 We are a self-pay practice and do not bill insurance directly.
 Session rates run $120 to $170 for individual therapy depending on the therapist's training, with group therapy at $70.
-Full fee details and a Mentaya tool for checking your out-of-network benefits are on our FAQ page.
+Full fee details and a Mentaya tool for checking out-of-network benefits are on our FAQ page.
 HSA and FSA accepted.

 Will I have to talk about my childhood?